Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Further Evaluation Across CI Scenarios

 This yields a calibrated exposure probability estimate of approximately $0.489$ with a posterior variance of $0.00235$.
 The low posterior variance indicates that the posterior estimate can be used with relatively high confidence within the Bayesian network.
 Using this procedure, the calibrated exposure probability estimates for all vulnerabilities in the BlackEnergy attack model are computed.

-Table~\ref{tab:cpt_joint_blackenergy} presents the conditional probabilities for exposure and impact associated with the attacker’s goal: \texttt{H5\_Disable\_Electrical\_Supply}, derived using Bayesian inference via a Variable Elimination algorithm.
-The results show a posterior likelihood of successful attack of $P(E) = 0.875$, and a corresponding posterior probability of severe impact on the CPS of $P(I) = 0.2393$.
+Table~\ref{tab:cpt_joint_blackenergy} presents the conditional probabilities for exposure and impact associated with the attacker’s goal: \texttt{H5\_Disable\_Electrical\_Supply}, derived using Bayesian inference via variable elimination.
+The results show a posterior likelihood of successful attack of $P(E) = 0.8750$ (using an AF modifier of $\phi=1.0$), and a corresponding posterior probability of severe impact on the CPS of $P(I) = 0.2393$.
 The composite risk score is computed as $R = P(E) \times P(I) = 20.94\%$ in the BlackEnergy attack.

 Next, we performed optimisation studies to search for Pareto-optimal countermeasure portfolios to support decision-making in mitigating the BlackEnergy attack.
-Figure~\ref{fig:case_BlackEnergy_Plot_3D} reveals an increasingly linear relationship between impact probability and CPS availability at higher impact probability levels.
+Figure~\ref{fig:case_BlackEnergy_Plot_3D} reveals an increasingly linear relationship between impact probability and system availability at higher impact probability levels.
 Additionally, the Pareto fronts appear clustered near a similar value along the attack likelihood axis, suggesting limited variation in attack likelihood across trials.

-Inspection of the top-performing countermeasure portfolio~(Table~\ref{tab:case_BlackEnergy_results_3D}) reveal near-maximal intervention against all vulnerabilities, with all mitigation parameters close to 1.0.
-Despite this, the probability of severe impact remained moderate.
-This suggests that in the case of the BlackEnergy attack, aggressive mitigation improves system availability, but does not fully suppress the residual risk of severe impact on the CPS.
+Analysis of the top-performing countermeasure portfolio presented in Table~\ref{tab:case_BlackEnergy_results_3D} highlights a clear trade-off between exposure, impact, and system availability.
+The model prescribes near maximal intervention across all identified vulnerabilities, with mitigation parameters approaching unity.
+Despite these intensive efforts, the probability of severe impact remains moderate.
+This suggests that in the context of the BlackEnergy attack, aggressive mitigation successfully bolsters system availability but fails to fully suppress the residual risk of severe impact on the CPS.
+Such a result indicates that structural interdependencies within CIs may sustain severe impact even when individual node exposure is significantly reduced.

 Lastly, we conducted a frequency-based heuristic analysis of Pareto-optimal portfolios across multiple optimisation runs to identify and recommend countermeasures that best mitigate the BlackEnergy attack.
 As shown in Figure~\ref{fig:case_BlackEnergy_freq}, vulnerabilities \texttt{V1} through \texttt{V7} exhibit relatively similar bar heights, indicating that mitigation must adopt a distributed strategy across multiple vulnerability nodes concurrently.